How to Nail the NCT: An Expert’s Advice

 Keeping us Safe on the Road

-Over 2 million people will go through the NCT process this year, and depending on the age of your car, you might be one of them.
+Over 2 million people will typically go through the NCT each year, and depending on the age of your car, you might be one of them.
 The NCT falls due on a car’s fourth birthday, and then every two years.
 Once it turns ten years old, it’ll have to undergo the test every twelve months.

 The National Car Testing Service lists three benefits of the regular test: environmental protection, economic benefits, and greater road safety.
 “The NCT was set up just over twenty years ago,” says Eddie Ryan, Marketing Director of BestDrive by Continental.
 “The idea was, over time, to get rid of a lot of the dangerous cars on the road.”
 The test checks vital safety equipment, such as brakes, seat belts and tyres.
 “If you keep your car in its best shape, you’re giving yourself every opportunity to have a safe journey, no matter where you go.”